Expert Consultants in Fine Art Asset Management and Cultural-Entertainment Attractions.

 Creating Innovative Solutions for “Living & Learning” that Attract, Educate, Engage and Inspire.

-Dering Cultural Attraction Consultants specializes in the design, development, production and project management of Cultural-Entertainment Attractions, Exhibitions, Museums, Historic Sites, Science Centers and Zoos-Aquariums.
+Dering Cultural Attraction Consultants specializes in design, development, production and project management of Cultural-Entertainment Attractions, Exhibitions, Museums, Public Art, Historic Sites, Science Centers and Zoos-Aquariums.

 Jeffrey A. Dering is an internationally recognized, award-winning consultant, with more than 40-years of specialized expertise in creating innovative solutions for “living & learning” that attract, educate, engage, entertain, inform and inspire.

-Dering works with museums, governments and global leaders in the development of entertainment attractions and cultural attractions, such as ITEC Entertainment and Lewelling & Associates.
+Dering works with museums, governments and global industry leaders in development of entertainment and cultural attractions, such as ITEC Entertainment and Lewelling & Associates.